 Students admitted into a graduate program as on an F-1 Student Visa are required to enroll full-time during the fall and spring semesters.
 Students in the M.B.A program are encouraged to also enroll full-time during the summer terms if the intent is to complete the program in 16 continuous months.
 Time Limits for Program Completion All degree requirements must be met within eight (8) years from the completion date of the first MBA Core or Elective course.
 Program Requirements Each Framingham State University course is offered for one (1) course-credit, which is equivalent to four (4) semester hours.
-The Management concentration consists of 12-13 courses (or 48-52 semester hours), consisting of (8) Core courses, four (4) Concentration courses and one (1) Pre-Core requirement.
-Prior to enrolling in Core or Concentration courses, students are required to demonstrate proficiency in the following areas: financial accounting, managerial accounting, economics, and statistics.
-Proficiency may be demonstrated in one of the following ways: - Appropriate undergraduate or graduate coursework completed with a grade of B (3.00) or better earned-prior to the date of application to the MBA program.
-The Admissions Committee will evaluate each applicant's academic record to determine whether undergraduate-proficiency requirements have been met. - Demonstrated proficiency through professional development and experience as evaluated in the applicant's professional resume. - Students without appropriate prior academic coursework may demonstrate proficiency by taking a College-Level Examination Program (CLEP) test in an appropriate subject area, or may make a written request for a waiver.
-Management Concentration:
+The Management concentration consists of 12-13 courses (or 48-52 semester hours), consisting of (8) Core courses, four (4) Concentration courses and one (1) Pre-Core requirement\.
+Prior to enrolling in Core or Concentration courses, students are required to demonstrate proficiency in the following areas: financial accounting, managerial accounting, economics, and statistics- Proficiency may be demonstrated in one of the following ways: